 - While security teams may just be coming up to speed, or are just thinking of resiliency, the business has been thinking about it since day one of becoming a business.
 If security begins thinking this way, they will be more in alignment with the business.

 And here are some items Anne Marie mentioned at the end of the show:

-Creative Commons photo attribution to Flickr user Roberto Saltori.
+Creative Commons photo attribution with logo addition to Flickr user Roberto Saltori.